 The 3-Eleven made its debut today at the Goodwood Festival of Speed, ahead of a formal debut in September at the Frankfurt Auto Show, and Lotus says it is the quickest production car to ever come out of the automaker’s Hethel headquarters, though you could hardly compare the 3-Eleven to most production cars.

 Developed with the Lotus philosophy of performance through less weight in mind, the 3-Eleven engineering team selected a lightweight composite body with an open cockpit design.
-The powerplant is the familiar supercharged 3.5-liter V-6 Lotus sources from Toyota, but peak output has been raised to 450 horsepower and 332 pound-feet of torque.
+The powerplant is the familiar supercharged 3.5-liter V-6 Lotus sources from Toyota, but peak output has been dialed in to 410 horsepower for road-going 3-Elevens and as much as 460 hp for track-only versions.
 The standard transmission is a six-speed manual, though a paddle-shifted sequential unit is available.